Tigt/tigt.github.io/stuff-about-svg.md

 This is, of course, ugly.
 Underlines also don't work so great in word balloons, so something else may be necessary.
 Unfortunately, SVG doesn't supported the generated content pseudo-elements (you know, `:before` and `:after`), so appending an icon isn't easily done.

+I'll need to research that all browsers implement `cursor: pointer` as well, but I'm pretty sure they do.

 ##Other text formatting

 Aside from the SVG `<a>` element, the only other text-level element we get is `<tspan>`, which is just a generic inline container.
 As a result, it's heavily used.